 This is the last major painting step of the process.
 You don't have to take this extra dry brushing step, but if done correctly it will clean up the wall sections and make them look new.

-The photo on the right shows pieces that have been dry brushed with white.
+This photo shows pieces that have been dry brushed with white.
 If you want to see it better, click on the photo for a larger image.
 This paint job was used on the starship pieces.